 "We know how frustrating it can be to wait for slow websites to load", says Petra Stenecker, Marketing & E-com Director.
 "Therefore we have focused on creating a fast and user-friendly website.
 We want to give our customers the same feeling of quality when they visit our homepage, as they get from the products they buy from us".

 A future-proof approach

 From a system perspective, PO.P have also prioritized quality and durability.
-The Unified Commerce solution provides store assistants with a tool that allows them to give customers the best possible and personalized service.
+The Unified Commerce solution provides store assistants with a tool that allows them to give customers the best and most personalized service possible.
 With a 360 view of the customer in the same system, fast load times and real-time updates, they can act according to every customer's individual needs.

 According to a true omni-channel concept, shop assistants can use the ecommerce as a complement to what the store can offer.
 They can show and order additional items for the customer in the webshop on iPads, and the customer can pick up and return webshop orders in the store.